quantenschaum/docs/docs/Buttons-and-Switches.md

     !!! note "If [ButtonRetain](Commands.md#buttonretain) has been enabled the MQTT message will also contain the MQTT retain flag."

     !!! danger
-        When a button is configured as inverted or with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
-Change the Button configuration or SwitchMode to avoid repeated reset to defaults or use `Setoption1 1` to disable that function.
+        If a button is configured as inverted (or open-on-push hardware is used), such that it is permanently ON when not pressed, it will cause a full firmware reset.
+Change the button configuration accordingly to avoid this or use `Setoption1 1` to disable the reset on long press.

     !!! warning
         If you define a button with a number higher than available power outputs it will default to controlling `Power1`.
 Example: Button4 on a device with Power1 and Power2 will control `Power1`.